-

 The EU Investment Screening Regulation became fully operational across the EU on 11 October 2020.
 Where foreign direct investments are likely to affect security or public order, Member States are subject to mandatory cooperation and information sharing requirements.

-The Irish government recently passed into law the Screening of Third Country Transactions Act 2023 (the Act), the State’s first investment screening regime.
+The Irish government has passed into law the Screening of Third Country Transactions Act 2023 (the Act), the State’s first investment screening regime.
 The Act is designed to implement the EU Screening Regulation and ensure all Member States have the legal tools to screen investments by non EU / EEA undertakings and individuals of certain key infrastructure assets with an Irish nexus, in particular concerning foreign investments into critical utilities and infrastructure sectors, high-tech and personal data focused businesses, and media businesses.

 -